Ancient Voices for the Modern Soul

 The Goodness of Embodied Love

 At a time when surrounding cultures either worshipped sexuality or treated it as shameful, the Song declares it sacred.
 The body is celebrated, desire is holy, beauty is real.
 This is the God of Genesis who looked at His creation — including embodied, sexual humanity — and called it "very good."
-The Song is Scripture's extended defense of that verdict.

 Mutual Desire